pmgl/starblast-modding/README.md

 #### Limits
 You can only have **50** active collectibles (including collectibles generated by the game mode) at any time in your game

-Server will respond with `Too many Collectibles` for each collectible passing the limit
+The server will respond with `Too many Collectibles` for each collectible passing the limit

 #### Accessing
 You can check the collectibles still available to collect in the playfield by using: `game.collectibles`

 ### Asteroids
-You can access to the list of moving asteroids through the array `game.asteroids`
+You can access the list of moving asteroids through the array `game.asteroids`

-You can also find an asteroid with specific id using `game.findAsteroid(id)`, which returns an object represent the matched asteroid or `null` (if there are no asteroids matching the provided id)
+You can also find an asteroid with a specific id using `game.findAsteroid(id)`, which returns an object represents the matched asteroid or `null` (if no asteroids are matching the provided id)
 #### Creation
 To create an asteroid, use `game.addAsteroid({ options })`.

 Here is the list of accepted options:

-(Note: Server will response with `Incorrect data` when at least one input property value is improper)
+(Note: Server will respond with `Incorrect data` when at least one input property value is improper)

 | Option | Description | Default value<br>(if omitted) |
 | - | - | - |